 - Assignment in iTester:

 - o must be assigned prior to testing

+- only available on English language tests

-- o only available to Chromebook users
+- only available to Chromebook users

 - This accommodation requires extra files to be downloaded to the student's workstation when they log into their test.
 Therefore it is recommended that students with this accommodation log in a few minutes before or after other students in the test group to minimize the download time.